Terms of Agreement

 Preamble

-Representatives of each of the member clubs have signed a letter committing to Terms of Agreement (ToA) which govern the activities of Greater Kingston Curling (GKC);
+1. Representatives of the original 5 member clubs signed a letter committing to Terms of Agreement (ToA) which govern the activities of Greater Kingston Area Curling Association (GKC);

-Member clubs are also members of Ontario Curling Association; and
+2. Member clubs must also be members of the Ontario Curling Association; and

-Each member club contributed an initial GKC start-up fee of $200.
+3. Each member club contributed an initial start-up fee for GKC of $200.

 Mission Statement